 % Abandoned CallsPercentage of calls where the caller hung up or left a message before an agent became available.

-Avg Abandoned MinsAverage number of minutes where callers hung up or left a message before an agent became available.
+Avg Abandoned TimeAverage time where callers hung up or left a message before an agent became available.

-Abandoned MinsNumber of minutes where callers hung up or left a message before an agent became available.
+Abandoned TimeAmount of time where callers hung up or left a message before an agent became available.

 Total CallsTotal number of incoming calls.

-Overflow - BusyNumber of calls that overflowed because the queue limit was met.
+Overflow - BusyNumber of calls that overflowed because the queue limit is met.

 Overflow - Timed outNumber of calls that overflowed because the wait time exceeded the maximum limit.